ci-compass/cicf/week07-architecture-and-archives/README.md

 Flask is a very simple python framework for making web applications.
 Here is a Flask app showing how a web server works.
-Lets set up the virtual envrionment and run Flask.
+Let's set up the virtual envrionment and run Flask.

     $ source ~/venv/bin/activate
     $ pip install flask